 Colonel Pratt had several rules for students attending Carlisle.
 All had to wear uniforms, give up traditional foods, and speak English only, and boys had to keep their hair short.
-Students were also assigned new, non-Indian names.
-Although not all the schools subscribed to Colonel Pratt's ideals, the majority did require students to surrender their indigenous religions and adopt Christianity.
-The colonel Pratt's ideals, the majority did require students to surrender their indigenous religions and adopt Christianity.
+Students were also assigned new, non-Indian names.16 Although not all the schools subscribed to Colonel Pratt's ideals, the majority did require students to surrender their indigenous religions and adopt Christianity.17

 Equal educational opportunity was not among the goals in the effort to assimilate Native Americans into Euro-American society.
 Unlike white students (who were taught reading, writing, and mathematics), Native American students were educated in trades, such as blacksmithing, cooking, and farming.
-As one researcher argued, assimilation meant that Native American children would shoe the horses and cook the meals of white people.
+18 As one researcher argued, assimilation meant that Native American children would shoe the horses and cook the meals of white people.
 Even these minor expectations by Euro-Americans, however, rarely materialized.
 Racism typically prevented graduates of these schools from gaining acceptance in white society.
 19

 After this initial phase of Indian education ended, in the late 1920s, the education of Native Americans took on a more supportive role.
 Through the late 1930s, Native Americans were educated in an environment more accepting of their beliefs.
-This was best exemplified by the acceptance of indigenous religions within the schools; no longer was Christianity forced upon Native Americans.20 The 1940s saw the return of assimilationist policies, culminating in the policy of termination under the Eisenhower administration during the 1950s.21 Termination policy was the federal government's effort to end its special relationship with Native Americans, as previously discussed in this report, and force them to assimilate into the larger society.22 Native American education during this period was largely forgotten by Euro-American society, with the result that it deteriorated across all areas.23
+This was best exemplified by the acceptance of indigenous religions within the schools; no longer was Christianity forced upon Native Americans.
+The 1940s saw the return of assimilationist policies, culminating in the policy of termination under the Eisenhower administration during the 1950s.
+Termination policy was the federal government's effort to end its special relationship with Native Americans, as previously discussed in this report, and force them to assimilate into the larger society.
+Native American education during this period was largely forgotten by Euro-American society, with the result that it deteriorated across all areas.